 ~ Cultural sensitivity and political/religious acceptance: the ability to make students of all backgrounds and family beliefs feel respected and included.

-~ Strong communication skills: ability to coordinate smoothly with director, work with assistant, and communicate with parents.
+~ Strong communication skills: ability to coordinate smoothly with lead teacher, connect with children, and communicate with parents.

 ~ Talent for creating a nurturing, respectful, joyful, challenging, creative, and co-operative learning environment that respects students as human beings and calls upon them to be their best selves.